U of A University of Arkansas Division of Agriculture

 How do I get a GSA number?
 My customers won't buy from me without it.

-What is a line card and why do I need it?
+What is a capabilities narrative and why do I need it?

 What does it cost to be a client?